This tissue paper planet earth is an easy Earth Day craft for toddlers and preschoolers.

 Before we began, I talked to the Hooligans about the significance of Earth Day.
 We looked at a coffee table book that I have, called Heaven and Earth, which is filled with gorgeous photographs that are taken either through a microscope or a telescope.
 We studied the way Earth looks from outer-space, noting the greens, blues and whites, and talking about what each colour might represent.

-And then they got to work!
+And then the hooligans got to work.

-Our supplies for our Earth day craft:
+Supplies for our Earth day craft:

-- Cardboard circles
+- Cardboard circles or paper plates

 When their projects were dry, I asked the hooligans to think about what we had discussed earlier, and to name a few things they could do to help protect our planet and keep it healthy, and I wrote each hooligan’s answers on the back of his or her project.